logicblocks/jason/README.md

 # jason

-Factory functions around jsonista, mostly for key conversion.
+JSON encoding and decoding function construction with support for configurable key conversion.

 ## Install